lukashornych/team-chat-app/docs/api.md

   name: 'Name,            // OPTIONAL, at least 1 of folowing
   username: 'username',   // OPTIONAL, at least 1 of folowing
   newPassword: ':)',      // OPTIONAL, at least 1 of folowing
-  role: 'MODERATOR'       // OPTIONAL, at least 1 of folowing }
+  role: 'MODERATOR',       // OPTIONAL, at least 1 of folowing
+  newPhoto: 'base64 photo'
+}
 ```
 ***Return:***